davidmoreno/rtpmidid/README.md

 ## Other implementations

-There is many hardware with RTP MIDI support, normally controllers, but for example Behringer DeepMind12 Synthetizer has support over Wifi.
+There is many hardware with RTP MIDI support, normally controllers, but for example Behringer DeepMind12 Synthesizer has support over Wifi.

 ### Linux